ebi-uniprot/uniprot-manual/help/binding.md

 This subsection complements the information on covalent binding described in the [Modified residue](https://www.uniprot.org/help/mod_res), [Glyosylation](https://www.uniprot.org/help/carbohyd) and
-[Lipidation](https://www.uniprot.org/help/lipid) subsections as well as the information in the [Active site](https://www.uniprot.org/help/act_site) subsection concerning unstablereaction intermediates.
+[Lipidation](https://www.uniprot.org/help/lipid) subsections as well as the information in the [Active site](https://www.uniprot.org/help/act_site) subsection concerning unstable reaction intermediates.

 In this subsection, we do not annotate general protein-protein